Invasion percolation on the Poisson-weighted infinite tree: The stationary graph and box processes

 where the notation $I_{a,b}$ is that defined in Lemma~\ref{integrate}.
-Applying that lemma, we obtain that $\p{|\BOXES^0|=m}$ is $m^{m-1}e^{-m}/m!$ (exactly the probability that a PGW(1) has size $m$).
-The second claim of the theorem then follows from the first and the fact that the conditional distribution of $\pgw(\lambda)$ given its size, is independent of $\lambda$. \end{proof} Before proving Theorem~\ref{boxesiic}, we first state a consequence of the above development. \begin{cor} For any positive integer $n$, any $0 < y < 1$, and any unordered rooted tree $U$ with $|U|=n$,
+Applying that lemma, we obtain that ${\mathbf{P}}\{|\mathrm{BG}^0|=m\}$ is $m^{m-1}e^{-m}/m!$ [exactly the probability that a PGW(1) has size $m$].
+The second claim of the theorem then follows from the first and the fact that the conditional distribution of $\pgw(\lambda)$ given its size, is independent of $\lambda$. \end{pf*}

+Before proving Theorem~\ref{boxesiic}, we first state a consequence of the above development. \begin{cor} For any positive integer $n$, any $0 < y < 1$, and any unordered rooted tree $U$ with $|U|=n$,